 Tuition and Fees

-For a complete list of tuition and fees, please refer to the KUMC information starting on page 13 of the KU Comprehensive Fee Schedule.
+For a complete list of tuition and fees, please refer to the KUMC information in the KU Comprehensive Fee Schedule.

 Costs for the program vary and are subject to change.
-Based on spring 2017 tuition and fees, an estimate for completion of the health informatics post-graduate certificate program is approximately $10,000 for Kansas residents and non-residents.
+Based on spring 2019 tuition and fees, an estimate for completion of the health informatics post-graduate certificate program is approximately $13,500 for Kansas residents and non-residents alike.
 This estimate does not include the cost of books, supplies, insurance, or living expenses.
 Because all courses are online, only limited campus fees apply (i.e. student health, student records, library, and counseling/education support).
 This amounts to approximately half the normal campus fee amount for spring and fall semesters.
 No campus fees apply during a summer semester since all courses are taken online.

 Computer Competency and Standards